Former TOR boss Asante Berko agrees to settle in US$4.5 million bribery case with US SEC

 The stated amount according to the US SEC represents net profits he gained from the alleged bribery scheme.
 The former TOR Managing Director was in April 2020 charged in a civil suit in which he was alleged to have facilitated some $4.5 million in bribes to assist a Turkish company win a government contract to build a power plant in the country.

-Mr Berko is said to have personally paid at least US$66,000 to some Ghanaians MPs.
+Mr Berko is said to have personally paid at least $66,000 to some Ghanaians MPs.

 According to persons with insider information to the SEC’s lawsuit which accused him of violating the U.S. Foreign Corrupt Practices Act, Turkish company is AKSA Energy which channelled funds through an intermediary who then paid the bribes to officials of the government of Ghana on their behalf.